×

 Corboy Law Center (1994)

-Opening in July 1994, this 16-story building was known as 25 East Pearson Street and was originally the home of the School of Business Administration.
-It was renamed the Philip J. Corboy Law Center after the School of Business moved to a new building and the School of Law moved in.
-In addition to the School of Law, Corboy is the home of the Lewis Library.
+Opened in July 1994, this 16-story building was originally known as 25 East Pearson Street and was the home of the School of Business Administration and Lewis Library.
+Following the move of the School of Business to the new Schreiber Center, the School of Law moved to 25 East Pearson Street.
+It was later renamed the Philip J. Corboy Law Center.
+In addition to the School of Law, Corboy is the home of the Lewis Library and the Law Library.

 Further information about Loyola's Water Tower Campus can be found in Loyola University Chicago by Kathryn A. Young and Ashley Howdeshell (The Campus History Series, Arcadia Publishing, 2020).
 Available at https://www.arcadiapublishing.com/Products/9781467105590 .